frankiejarrett/woocommerce-password-strength-meter/readme.md

 ## Description ##

-The first line of defense for securing your WooCommerce store is ensuring your customers are using strong passwords.
+The first line of defense for securing any WooCommerce store is to ensure that customers are using strong passwords.

-Encourage the use of strong passwords by showing customers the strength of their password during account creation on the checkout page.
+This plugin encourages the use of strong passwords by showing customers a live strength meter that measures the complexity of their password during account creation on the checkout page.

 ## Frequently Asked Questions ##